 St. Stephen’s Basicilia & Fisherman’s Bastion

 My Christmas market extravaganza began in Budapest, Hungary in early December.
-While in Budapest, which is actually pronounced “Budapesh”, I was able to see St. Stephen’s Basicilia (pictured above).
-Additionally, we crossed the oldest bridge in the city, the Chain Bridge, over the Danube river to the Buda side of the city.
+While in Budapest, which is actually pronounced “Budapesh”, be sure to visit St. Stephen’s Basicilia (pictured above).
+This i where Budapest’s main Christmas Market is located.
+Additionally, be sure to cross the oldest bridge in the city, the Chain Bridge, over the Danube river to the Buda side of the city.
 This is where the Budapest castle and palace is located!
 There is a vernacular that can bring you up to the castle.

 Aside from the castle and palace, you can also find St. Matthias’ Church and the Fisherman’s Bastion on this side of the river.
 Both buildings have exquisite architecture and great views of the magnificent Parliament building, located on the Pest side of the city.